 Duel (40 Years Ago)

 This is the prologue I wrote for my work-in-progress novel THE TWO STAVES.
-There is some controversy about including prologues in novels, perhaps because they sometimes have a tendency to be poorly executed information dumps, and are therefore frequently not read (I personally can’t imagine this).
+There is some controversy about including prologues in novels, perhaps because they sometimes have a tendency to be mere information dumps, and are therefore frequently not read (I personally can’t imagine this).
 So at some point I decided to avoid the controversy altogether and write the novel in a way that doesn’t require this piece.
 It’s still an important part of the backstory, though.
-Who knows, perhaps I’ll get a generous agent or editor someday and this will see its way into the finished book.
+Who knows, perhaps someday it will see its way into print.

 The stroke of giant wings whistled in Irthaul’s ears, and powerful muscles flexed beneath his harnessed legs.
 With a gloved hand, he reached down and rubbed the smooth, rippling skin of his mount.
 Turning his head, he listened to the low whoosh of air that accompanied each upward stroke, and the familiar song of every powerful downward wing beat.